You can often find SX-70 cameras with a broken door latch pin. Their film door cannot be locked anymore.

 The proper repair would be to replace the defective door latch.

-The latch usually breaks when the camera is dropped, therefore you should check if the camera works (by shooting film with the door taped) before you repair it.
-It would be frustrating to do go through this only to find out a mirror is broken or the electronics are dead.
+(by shooting film with the door taped) before you repair it.
+It would be frustrating to do go through

 Tools

 You will need a special screwdriver to remove, some screws.
 Early SX-70s (like all leather Model 1 ones) have screws with a proprietary square indentation.

-I don't know who sells screwdrivers for these but you can file a jewellers screwdriver to a square tip.
+I don't know who sells screwdrivers for these but you can file a jewellers screwdriver

+They are quite soft and you may have to drill them out once they have a round indentation where the square one was.
 Later Models have T4 screws.
 Most Torx driver sets start at size T5 but good tool shops have all Torx sizes.

 You can check the screw type by looking at the rear side of the shutter unit when the camera is unfolded.